 At the heart of all the trouble is a little thing called a ‘codec’ (or coder-decoder, or compressor-decompressor).
 Essentially, codecs encode and translate your media to make it suitable for storage and playback – and there is an assortment of different ones.
 Hair-pulling/beard-scratching occurs when the codecs used to create or convert a movie file on one PC are not installed on the target PC.
 When PowerPoint comes across a media file in a presentation, it uses Windows Media Player to attempt to play it, and if the codecs don’t match up, it can’t decode the data and the clip won’t play.
 To compound the villainy, media is now encoded in many different containers (e.g. avi, wmv, mp4, mov), each of which can make use of different codecs.
 This becomes a big issue because the folks who make or convert media files are likely to have a huge range of available codecs on their machine, whereas the folks who need to play the media may have ‘factory-standard’ codec installations with far less flexibility.

 This all came into sharp focus on a recent project in which we had embedded a dozen video clips into a presentation only to find that the user could not play a single one of them.
 So, I developed a test file to see what ‘flavour’ of movie they would be able to see.
-Instead of going back and forth converting the videos over and over again and sending them off for the client to test, I made a PowerPoint show that includes short video clips in various container/codec combinations, and you can download it now from our Resources page.
+Instead of going back and forth converting the videos over and over again and sending them off for the client to test, I made a PowerPoint show that includes short video clips in various container/codec combinations.

 Simply email the ppsx file and ask the recipient to open it and follow the instructions.
 All being well there will be at least one or two clips that play correctly, and those clips will tell the viewer which container and codec combination worked for them.
 Armed with this intel, you simply need to get hold of a freeware video converter (I heartily recommend AnyVideoConverter for this), and apply the correct settings to convert the video into the right format.
 Then insert it into the PowerPoint, and everything should run like a cinematic dream.Leave a comment